Heritage day recipe round up

 Now for something green..
 An unusual but delicious combination of savoury and sweet – Prosciutto and strawberry salad with sprouting broccoli and feta.

 Roasted corn and halloumi salad?
 Bright flavours with that squeaky cheese that no one can resist!

 Best marinated rib-eye steak with basil pesto.

-This rosemary and paprika spatchcock chicken is easily adapted for open fire cooking.
+This rosemary and paprika spatchcock chicken is easily adapted for flame grilled cooking.
 Omit the onions and cook the marinated chicken over hot coals.
-Like Nando’s but made in your backyard….
+Like Nando’s chicken in your backyard….

 Needing something cold, refreshing and thoroughly local?
 This Cranberry and cinnamon rooibos iced tea is sure to be a summer favourite.

 And for lazy afternoon coffees, a tray of gilded chocolate truffles will most certainly hit the sweet spot.
 They’re decadently rich and spiked with Amarula liqueur.
 Wishing you all a truly happy Heritage Day.

 Find out all about my first cookbook by clicking here.